 Mitsubishi owns 35-40% of the market for the Bluefin Tuna, which is listed as Critically Endangered, the highest risk category of the IUCN Red List.
 Mitsubishi has been stockpiling up to 20,000 tons of the frozen fish while continuing to buy more.
 While the price of a product gets higher the harder it is to find, Mitsubishi has been accused of deep freezing these fish to make an even bigger profit as the species gets ever closer to being completely wiped out.

-Rainforest Action Network (RAN) ran a Boycott Mitsubishi campaign in the 1990's for being the world's worst logger of tropical forests at the time.
+Rainforest Action Network (RAN) ran a Boycott Mitsubishi campaign from 1989 to 1998 for being the world's worst logger of tropical forests at the time.

 Mitsubishi manufacture nuclear fuel through Mitsubishi Nuclear Fuel Co.
 Ltd

-This website is dedicated to exposing the questionable business practices of Mitsubishi
+This website is dedicated to exposing the questionable business practices of Mitsubishi.
+Last updated 2004.